RocknRoot/strayFw/README.md

 strayFw is a PHP framework trying to be modern without following fashion, between full-featured frameworks and micro-frameworks.

-* Homepage : ???
-* Version : beta - 0.4.4-Marius

-This repository is the package one.
-If you want to start a new project, you need to download that one: https://github.com/RocknRoot/strayFw-Skeleton

-User guide is ??somewhere?? on the homepage.
-So... read it !
+Not ready for production yet.

 Code is free, new-BSD license.
 So... fork us !

 ## Requirements

-* PHP >= 5.4
+* PHP >= 5.5.9
 * If you're using the Locale namespace, PECL intl extension >= 1.0.0

-For installation help, ??check this page??.
+## Get started

+    get composer
+    $ php composer.phar create-project rocknroot/stray-fw-skeleton

 ## Need help ?

-Read the fraktastic manual !

-Or add an issue on github ! ;)
+You can add an issue on github ! ;)

 ## Contribute